apache/flink-cdc/README.md

 ## Quick Start

+### Usage for Pipeline Connectors

 The example shows how to continuously synchronize data, including snapshot data and incremental data, from multiple business tables in MySQL database to Doris for creating the ODS layer.

-1. Install Flink CDC and required dependencies.
 1. Download and extract the flink-cdc-3.0.tar file to a local directory.
 2. Download the required CDC Pipeline Connector JAR from Maven and place it in the lib directory (automated pulling using a script can be optimized in the future).
 3. Configure the FLINK_HOME environment variable to load the Flink cluster configuration from the flink-conf.yaml file located in the $FLINK_HOME/conf directory.
-2. Write Flink CDC task YAML.
+4. Write Flink CDC task YAML.
 ```yaml
 source:
   type: mysql